 - Mortgage– Use an online mortgage calculator to calculate the monthly payment.
 Confirm with your lender what your down payment and interest on the loan will be to ensure you are using accurate numbers for your calculations.

 - Vacancy– I conservatively estimate 10% of the monthly rent towards vacancy expenses.
 In situations where you have a rockstar property manager or your tenants are under a lease option, the actual % should be much less.
-I still use 10% no matter what just to be sure I have a conservative margin.

-3. Subtract the Monthly Expenses from the Monthly Rent (= Net Income): This is your monthly cash flow.
+- Subtract the Monthly Expenses from the Monthly Rent (= Net Income): This is your monthly cash flow.
 Yay!
 Hopefully it’s positive.
 If it’s not positive, run.

-4. Calculate the Returns: Two numbers I want to see on any property I evaluate are the Cap Rate and the Cash-on-Cash Return.
+- Calculate the Returns: Two numbers I want to see on any property I evaluate are the Cap Rate and the Cash-on-Cash Return.

-If you compare the Cash-on-Cash Returns of an all-cash buy versus a financed buy.
-You may quickly see the benefit of leveraging!
+If you compare the Cash-on-Cash Returns of an all-cash buy versus a financed buy, you may quickly see the benefit of leveraging!
 Way more bang for your buck!
 Try it out on a napkin sometime.